Travel nursing: History of travel nursing

-US Clinical requirements
+US clinical requirements

 In the U.S., the usual requirements for becoming a travel nurse within the private staffing industry are to have graduated from an accredited nursing program, and a minimum of 1.5 years of clinical experience with 1 year being preferred in one's specialty and licensure in the state of employment, often granted through reciprocity with the home state's board of nursing.
 Although most places do require at least 1 year of nursing experience, it can still be easy to get into travel nursing from the start.

 Some travel agencies will reimburse travelers for the cost of the license or other required certifications.
 A travel nurse may receive a minimal orientation to the new hospital (and rarely no orientation at all).
-Travel nurses are expected to be very experienced and knowledgeable in the given specialty.

 If the nurse's home state has joined the Nurse Licensure Compact (NLC), the nurse can work in any other compact state as long as the home state license is in good standing, and the permanent residence is in a compact state.
 This facilitates the license reciprocity process and potentially speeds up the time to employment.
 There are currently 26 states participating in the NLC, including states such as Florida, Texas, or Arizona.

-Travel nurses are required to have a nursing license with the appropriate state, but they may also need to complete other requirements, such as Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support courses. to sign on with a travel nursing agency.
+Travel nurses are required to have a nursing license with the appropriate state, but they may also need to complete other requirements, such as Basic Life Support, Advanced Cardiac Life Support, and Pediatric Advanced Life Support courses.

 Travel nursing assignments

 Travelers typically work under a short-term contract.
 In the United States, these contracts typically range from 4 to 13 weeks, although 26-week assignments are also possible.
 If there is a continual need for travelers they will be offered extension contracts.
 Contracts outside of the U.S. can last 1–2 years.
 Frequently, a permanent position is offered by the hospital at the end of the contract.
 Travel nurses can also work abroad.
-Common jobs for travel nurses include: